pinnaculum/galacteek/README.rst

 If you don't have go-ipfs_ already installed, the application will ask you whether you want to automatically download and install it from dist.ipfs.io_

+For the media player to work on Linux, you will need to install the *gstreamer* (1.x) package and all the gstreamer plugins.

 The following command-line switches and arguments can be used:

 .. code-block:: shell